FranzDiebold/numerus-textus/webapp/README.md

 ## :rocket: Deployment
 The numerus textus client Angular app is built and served using the [multi-stage build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) Docker feature.
 Check out the respective [Dockerfile](./Dockerfile):
-1. For building the Angular app (stage 1) via `ng build` a Node.js Alpine Docker image is used.
+1. For building the Angular app (stage 1) via `npm run build-prod-i18n` a Node.js Alpine Docker image is used.
 2. For serving the app (stage 2) a [nginx](https://nginx.org) webserver is employed.
 The nginx configuration can be found in [`nginx.conf`](./nginx.conf).